-His passion for plants started as a child.
-On outings, Salisbury would collect flowers to grow in his own patch at home.
-Get this: He attached a label to each one, giving its Latin name.
-His brothers called his garden ‘The Graveyard’.
-Typical brothers.
+Edward's passion for plants started as a child.
+On his outings, Edward would collect flowers to grow in his own patch at home.

-One of the leading British botanists of the twentieth century, he was the director of Kew during the Second World War.
-He was not simply an expert on plants themselves, he was supremely interested in their natural habitat.
+One of the leading British botanists of the twentieth century, Edward, was Kew's director during the Second World War.
+Edward was not simply an expert on plants themselves, and he was supremely interested in their natural habitat.